anotherempty/neutralino-svelte-template/README.md

 ### Running in dev mode

-Open the <code>svelte</code> folder and install the its dependencies ...
+Open the <code>svelte</code> folder and install its dependencies if not already done ...

 ```bash
 npm install